jimmymarks/podcastjustice/index.md

 * [Back to Work] [6] - The aforementioned Merlin Mann talks with Dan Benjamin about how to quit being such a titty baby and get your work done, whatever that work may be.
 * [Judge John Hodgman] [7] - John Hodgman listens to the cases the Supreme Court is too narrow-minded to consider.
 Is chili a soup or a stew?
 Is a machine gun considered a robot?
 When should you tell your kids the truth about Santa?
 Hodgman rules on all of it.
 * [Oh No, Ross and Carrie!]
 [18] __§__ - Ross and Carrie go undercover to learn about cults, fringe groups, weird diets, self-help scams, and much more.
 It's somewhere between "Fascinating" and "Terrifying".
+* [Another Round] [20] __§__ - If you're an African-American lady (or a woman of any color...or just a woman, honestly), you will love Heben and Tracy's take on the world and their frank, informative, *incredibly* funny segments (including the one where they go up to white guys and ask them if they like squirrels, a segment I laughed at for roughly seventeen minutes) and interviews with all kinds of interesting, passionate, smart guests.
+I'm the first to admit that I'm not the intended audience, but I learned a lot and laughed a lot.
 * [Decode DC] [8] - Andrea Seabrook finds out what makes DC tick.
 It's smart, interesting reporting done by a real professional and you'll learn a lot about this country's lawmakers and its citizens.
 * [Stop Podcasting Yourself] [9] __§__ - Two Canadian guys do some crazy talkin'.
 Come for the jokes, stay tuned for Hulk Hogan News!
 * [Never Not Funny] [10] __§__ - Jimmy Pardo is easily one of the funniest people in America.
 Each week, he sits down with a colleague from the world of comedy and yells at his Intern/video producer for their gross incompetence.
 You'll be quoting Pardo from the first time you listen and laughing every week thereafter.
+* [Lady to Lady] [21] __§__ - This is a show where three ladies (Tess, Barbara and Brandie) do a lot of funny stuff with lots of funny guests and play sleepover games and I laugh so hard that the guy next to me on the train moves seats.
+This is a true story, and if the guy who moved away from me is reading this, know that I regret nothing.
 * [Pop Rocket] [17] __§__ - Guy Branum, Wynter Mitchell, Margaret Wappler, and Oliver Wang bring the heat every week and tell me which of my many privileges I ought to be checking.
 * [Song Exploder] [11] - Hrishikesh Hirway (Ree-shee-kesh Her-way) is a musical genius (and one Hell of a nice guy).
 With each episode, he breaks down a song into its component parts and talks to the artist about why they chose the instruments, melodies and themes that make up the finished product.
 * [Jordan, Jesse GO!]
 [12] __§__ - Jordan Morris and Jesse Thorn are two pals who are funny.
 They laugh and joke with all sorts of alt-comedy friends.